THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Price.
 The cost of a Disney Cruise is determined by the Category of Stateroom that you book.

 All identical Categories will be priced the same.
-For
+For example, all 4Es will be at the same price, all 9Cs will be offered at the same price.

 The exciting part about looking for a Secret Stateroom is that you will get a Stateroom that is a little different.
 The design of the ship means that there are certain staterooms which are a little different.